joric/oneliners/README.md

 ### Books

 After I started this I've discovered a real book on Python one-liners, that was kind of cool.
-Search it online, it should be an interesting read.
-I do not use it here though, if anything it's coincidental.
+Search it online, it's an interesting read.

 * PYTHON ONE-LINERS: Write Concise, Eloquent Python Like a Professional (by Christian Mayer, (c) 2020 No Starch Press, Inc. ISBN-10: 1-7185-0050-5, ISBN-13: 978-1-7185-0050)